 Although you can battle against the AI, Override was designed for local and online multiplayer as its focus.
 The game does feature proper one vs. one ranked and quick play options, but the game is at its best when you four mechs battle against each other.
 The additional mayhem that is produced from the additional mechs is quite compelling.
 However, the party co-op option is without a doubt a comical and local favorite at my household.
 Up to four players can cooperatively take control of a single character, with each player controlling a separate limb, similar to how each of the colored lions combines to form Voltron.
 These can get a bit wonky when only two players work together, as one is in charge of moving, but the other gets camera control.

 Override: Mech City Brawl, while clunky and cumbersome, is an enjoyable, casual party fighting game.
 Battles are quite slow, and require proper timing and spacing, especially given how quick your robot will overheat, limiting the number of attacks that can be performed in a single combo.
 Each of the colorful cast of characters is highly unique, and I enjoyed unlocked new skins/accessories after each battle.
 Many of the skins are simple palette swaps, but some of the epic and legendary ones change the styling enough to make things interesting.
 The single-player content feels unfinished or lacking, but adding other players to one mech certainly ups the entertainment factor.Note: Override: Mech City Brawl was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.